TrademarkTrademark

 Tier Price (as of June 2026) Users Workers Notable gates

-Free $0 2 1 public No policy engine, no module registry
+Free $0, no time limit 2 1 public No policy engine, no module registry, no drift detection, no private workers

 Two structural things to understand before you model costs:

 Concurrency pricing bills for peak capacity, not usage.
-The invoice is predictable — a fixed number of slots — but the capacity question isn't.
+The invoice is predictable (a fixed number of slots) but the capacity question isn't.
 When more runs queue than you have workers, runs wait.
 The queue is longest exactly when waiting hurts most: incident response, release windows, a refactor that touches forty stacks.
 Your options at that moment are to wait or to buy more slots, and the slots you buy for peak load sit idle the rest of the month.
 There is no slot count that gets this right: size for the peak and you overpay most of the month; size for the average and you're throttled at the moments that matter most.
 We've written a deeper analysis of this trade-off in our guide to evaluating IaC platform pricing models.

 Spacelift vs Terraform Cloud: which should you choose?

 What they run.
-Terraform Cloud (HCP Terraform) runs Terraform, full stop — no OpenTofu, no Terragrunt, no Pulumi.
+Terraform Cloud (HCP Terraform) runs Terraform, full stop: no OpenTofu, no Terragrunt, no Pulumi.
 Spacelift runs all of those plus CloudFormation, Kubernetes, and Ansible.
 If multi-IaC is your reality, the comparison ends here in Spacelift's favor.

 What they charge for.
-Terraform Cloud uses resources-under-management (RUM) pricing — as of early 2026, $0.10 (Essentials), $0.47 (Standard), or $0.99 (Premium) per resource per month.
+Terraform Cloud uses resources-under-management (RUM) pricing: as of early 2026, $0.10 (Essentials), $0.47 (Standard), or $0.99 (Premium) per resource per month.
 The bill tracks the size of your state files, whether or not anything changes.
-Discounts don't change that shape: customers who migrated from Terraform Cloud to Scalr report having been offered an average discount of 18% (median 12%) on their TFC contracts in a Q4 2025 sample — a percentage off a bill that still grows with inventory.
+Discounts don't change that shape: customers who migrated from Terraform Cloud to Scalr report having been offered an average discount of 18% (median 12%) on their TFC contracts in a Q4 2025 sample, a percentage off a bill that still grows with inventory.
 Spacelift's bill tracks how many parallel run slots you buy.
 Neither model tracks usage: RUM punishes large stable estates, concurrency pricing punishes bursty workloads.
 Model both against your actual run volume and resource count.

 Workflow.
-Terraform Cloud is a remote operations backend — the CLI workflow your engineers already know.
+Terraform Cloud is a remote operations backend, the CLI workflow your engineers already know.
 Spacelift's GitOps stack model is a bigger change to adopt.

 For a section-by-section breakdown of state management, drift detection, policy engines, and pricing mechanics across these two, see our dedicated Terraform Cloud vs Spacelift comparison.